seek-oss/braid-design-system/.changeset/proud-moles-exist.md

 **Spread:** Add new layout component

-Introduce a new layout component, `Spread`, used to justify content with both an equally distribute and a specify the minimum amount of space in between each child.
+Introduce a new layout component, `Spread`, used to justify content with both an equally distributed and a specified minimum amount of space in between each child.

 **EXAMPLE USAGE:**

-The `Spread` component will work horizontally by default:
+The `Spread` component works horizontally by default:

 ```jsx
 <Spread space="small" alignY="center">